uconn

 Resolving Invoice Issues

-• If PI identifies a concern with subrecipient performance, the PI will request clarification from the subrecipient PI.
+• If the PI identifies a concern with subrecipient performance, PI will request clarification from the subrecipient PI.

-• If department grant administrators identify any unusual, apparently excessive, or potentially unallowable charges invoiced by a subrecipient and if the explanations from the subrecipient are insufficient to render a prudent judgment on the allowability of the cost, the department grant administrator shall refer the matter to SPS for resolution with the subrecipient’s institutional authorities.
+• If department grant administrators identify any unusual, apparently excessive, or potentially unallowable charges invoiced by a subrecipient, and if the explanations from the subrecipient are insufficient to render a prudent judgment on the allowability of the cost, the department grant administrator shall refer the matter to SPS for resolution with the subrecipient’s institutional authorities.

 • When SPS is satisfied that the issues are resolved, they will notify the department and PI to proceed with approval for payment.
 Invoices will not be approved for payment until all issues or concerns have been resolved.